proyev/proyev/README.md

 # Hi there, I'm Yevhen 👋

-- 🇩🇪 Based in Berlin, Germany.
+- 🇩🇪 Based in Berlin, Germany
-- 👷 I'm a software engineer at [Autobahn-Security](https://autobahn-security.com/) by day and freelancing by night.
+- 👷 I'm a software engineer at [Autobahn-Security](https://autobahn-security.com/) by day and freelancing by night
-- 👨‍💻 Most of the time code in JavaScript/TypeScript, less often in Python.
+- 👨‍💻 Spend most time in JS/TS land, resorting to Python when required, occasionally building AI workflows and integrations
-- 🪩 When not coding, you can find me biking on the streets of Berlin, on a wall bouldering, listening to or looking for some vinyl.
+- 🪩 When not coding, you can find me hunting for vinyl, bouldering, biking Berlin streets, and getting into all sorts of trouble

 #### My CV: [Yevhen Prots.pdf](https://raw.githubusercontent.com/proyev/proyev/main/Yevhen_Prots-CV.pdf)